rediacc/www/src/content/docs/en/cli/api-reference/permissions.md

 #### Business Rules

 - User must be authenticated with valid credentials
-- Permission group must exist in your company
+- Permission group must exist in your organization
 - Cannot add permissions to Administrators group (has all permissions)
 - Cannot add permissions to Bridges group (protected system group)
 - Permission must be a valid system permission name